JuliaDiff/ChainRulesCore.jl/docs/src/arrays.md

 ## A multidimensional array example

-We presented the approach for deriving pushforwards and pullbacks in terms of arrays of arbitrary dimensions, so let's cover an example.
+We presented the approach for deriving pushforwards and pullbacks for arrays of arbitrary dimensions, so let's cover an example.
 For multidimensional arrays, it's often easier to work in component form.
 Consider the following function: